electron/electron/docs/api/webview-tag.md

 A `boolean`.
 When this attribute is present the guest page will have web security disabled.
 Web security is enabled by default.

+This value can only be modified before the first navigation.

 ### `partition`

 ```html